open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 ```

 This can be computed from a stream of random bits as the number of
-leadieng zeros using efficient instructions on modern computer
+leading zeros using efficient instructions on modern computer
 architectures.

 For example, the value 3 means there were three leading zeros and